SaarthShah/mac-meetings-reminder/README.md

-# Meeting Reminder - Never Miss Critical Meetings
+# Dart - Never Miss Critical Meetings

 **Never Miss Critical Meetings**

-Meeting Reminder is a native macOS app that blocks your screen when it's time to go to your meeting.
+Dart is a native macOS app that blocks your screen when it's time to go to your meeting.
 No more missing meetings because you got distracted!

 ## Features